TheKruger/projup/README.md

 ```

 # Create a template project
-If you want you can create your own template project that can be used to create new projects.
+If you want, you can create your own template that can be used to create new projects.

 For the example I create a C template.

-First create a folder in the `/etc/projup/templates` folder that called `c`.
+First create a folder in the `/etc/projup/templates` directory that called `c` (or your template name).

 So the folder structure should be looks like this:
 ```